StanfordLegion/regent-lang.org/reference.md

 size and are initially empty.
 Structured index spaces are created with an extent and optional start, and are pre-allocated.

+### Unstructured

 {% highlight regent %}
--- Unstructured:
 var i0 = ispace(ptr, 5) -- Empty unstructured space with room for 5 elements.

--- Structured:
+{% endhighlight %}

+### Structured

+{% highlight regent %}
-var i1 = ispace(int1d, 10) -- 1-dimensional space with 10 elements.
+-- 1-dimensional space with 10 elements.
+var i1 = ispace(int1d, 10)

 -- 2-dimensional 4x4 rectangle with indices starting at 1,1.
 var i2 = ispace(int2d, { x = 4, y = 4 }, { x = 1, y = 1 })
+{% endhighlight %}

+### Iterating an Index Space

+{% highlight regent %}
+for point in i1 do
+  -- point is an int1d(i1).
+end
+for point in i2 do
+  -- point is an int2d(i2).
+end
+{% endhighlight %}

+### Finding the Bounds of an Index Space

+Currently this is only possible for structured index spaces:

+{% highlight regent %}
+i2.bounds -- Returns a rect2d.
+i2.bounds.lo -- Returns lower corner of the rectangle. i2.bounds.hi -- Returns upper corner.
+{% endhighlight %}

+### Finding the Volume of an Index Space

+{% highlight regent %}
+i0.volume -- Returns 5.
+i1.volume -- Returns 10.
+i2.volume -- Returns 16.
 {% endhighlight %}

 ## Regions